coleifer/peewee/docs/peewee/api.rst

             :py:meth:`~Query.where` calls are chainable.
 Multiple calls will be "AND"-ed together.

+    .. py:method:: orwhere(*expressions)

+        :param expressions: zero or more expressions to include in the WHERE clause.

+        Include the given expressions in the WHERE clause of the query.
+This method is the same as the :py:meth:`Query.where` method, except that the expressions will be OR-ed together with any previously-specified WHERE expressions.

     .. py:method:: order_by(*values)

         :param values: zero or more Column-like objects to order by.